It's a Living

 It's a Living (renamed Making a Living for Season 2) is an American ensemble sitcom television series set in a restaurant at the top of the Bonaventure Hotel in Los Angeles.
 The show aired on ABC from October 30, 1980, until June 11, 1982.
 After the series was canceled by ABC, new episodes aired in first-run syndication from September 28, 1985, to April 8, 1989.
-The series was created by Stu Silver, Dick Clair and Jenna McMahon and produced by Witt/Thomas Productions, later in association with Golden West Television (1985–86) and Lorimar-Telepictures (1986–89).
-The series is now distributed by Paul Brownstein Productions and Warner Bros.
-Television Distribution.
+The series was created by Stu Silver, Dick Clair and Jenna McMahon and produced by Witt/Thomas Productions, with distribution rights held by Golden West Television (1985–86) and Lorimar-Telepictures (1986–89).
+The series is now distributed by Paul Brownstein Productions.